symfony/symfony-docs/book/installation.rst

 Creating Symfony Applications without the Installer
 ---------------------------------------------------

-Due to technical reasons, some of the past Symfony versions aren't compatible with the Symfony Installer.
-In addition, if you still use PHP 5.3, you can't execute the installer.
-In those cases, you must use the alternative installation method based con `Composer`_.
+If you still use PHP 5.3, or if you can't execute the installer for any reason, you can create Symfony applications using the alternative installation method based con `Composer`_.

 Composer is the dependency manager used by modern PHP applications and it can also be used to create new applications based on the Symfony framework.
 If you